YellowJacketLinux/CPAN-RPM/README.md

 adding them as `Requires` even if they technically are not needed to install and test the module.

+All Perl modules that are runtime dependencies need to be specified as runtime dependencies with a `Requires:` field.
+Assumptions about what is already installed *should not be made*.

 For runtime dependencies, I do include `perl(strict)` and `perl(warnings)` when they are runtime dependencies.

-The CPAN distributions *usually* specify what non-Core runtime dependencies are needed but they quite frequently make assumptions that modules distributed as part of “Perl Core” are present.
+The CPAN distribution `META.yml` *usually* specify what non-Core runtime dependencies are needed but they quite frequently make assumptions that modules distributed as part of “Perl Core” are present.
 Sometimes they forget to specify a module.
 The best thing to do, despite it being very time consuming, is to manually check each module installed by the CPAN distribution for its dependencies.

 Sometimes a dependency is a fall-back dependency that is only needed if another dependency is not met.
-If that other dependency already has a `Requires` in the RPM spec file, there is not a need to also `Require` the fall-back.
+If that other dependency already has a `Requires` in the RPM spec file, there is not a need to also `Requires` the fall-back.

 ### Dependency Versions